There are no products in your shopping cart.

-There may or will be decisions that you will need to make about the end of your life.
-This section will provide information on how you can start to plan and what sort of things you might want to think about.
+There will be decisions to be made about how you want the end of your life to be.
+This sections will provide information on how you can start to plan and what sort of things you might want to think about.

-The treatments you want now may be different to the treatments you would choose if you become more ill.
+The treatments you want now may be different to the treatments you would choose if you become more poorly.
 It can be helpful to plan your care with your medical team and your carer.
-There may come a point when you don’t want any more treatment, or there may be certain procedures you would not wish to have.
+There may come a point when you don’t want any more treatment or there are certain procedures you would not wish to have.
 Although this can be a painful process, some women actually find it very therapeutic to make plans when they are well enough.
-Making sure your wishes are met is part of Advance Care Planning, which means you will discuss what you want with your health care team and your decisions will be documented.
+Making sure your wishes are met is part of Advance Care Planning which means you will discuss what you want with your health care team – your decisions will be documented.

 In the next section we will give you a starting point and suggestions of how you can do this.
 There will also be links of other organisations that can help you further.
 This can be a painful and difficult process, so do ask for help and emotional support from your family and friends if you need it.